Pete-C2/Greenhouse-Controller/README.md

 ## Changelog

+### V0.8
+Added basic control of lighting relay with a fixed lux level

 ### V0.7
 Moved print output into debug function so that when complete the application runs with a cleaner interface, with optional debug output